 - Weight loss

 PetMD warns that your pet’s diarrhea will present itself as “soft, frothy, greasy, and with a strong, awful odor or excessive mucus.”

 It can be hard to tell if Giardia is responsible for your pet’s bout of diarrhea.
 The infection can cause symptoms that are everything from harsh and sudden, to mildly intermittent or chronic.
 Also, many dogs infected with Giardia show none of these symptoms and thus it can be very difficult to diagnose.

 How Is Giardia Diagnosed?

 If you suspect a Giardia infection, speak with your vet right away about having your pet tested.
 You’ll need to collect a stool sample to bring for testing.
 Your vet will want to rule out other causes such as digestive issues or inflammatory bowel disease (IBD).
 If your pet has a confirmed infection, your vet will discuss an effective treatment plan that combines prescription drugs and regular bathing to get rid of the infection and prevent possible reintroduction.

-As mentioned above, many pets won’t show any symptoms.
+As mentioned above, many pets won't show any symptoms.
 Even if your dog does not show any signs of an infection, you should have them tested for parasites once a year.
-This will help the spread of parasites and possible Giardiasis in your pet.
+This will help ward off the spread of parasites and possible Giardiasis in your pet.

 How Can You Treat Giardia in Dogs?